 - Less oxygen in maternal blood before or during birth due to respiratory or heart problems

-- Early placental separation from the womb
+- Early placental separation

 - Prolonged and difficult delivery